SimpleSoftwareIO/simple-sms/docs/laravel4.md

 Once you have added the package to your composer file, you will need to register the service provider with Laravel.

-Add `'SimpleSoftwareIO\SMS\SMSServiceProvider'` in your `config/app.php` configuration file within the `providers` array.
+Add `'SimpleSoftwareIO\SMS\SMSServiceProvider'` in your `app/config/app.php` configuration file within the `providers` array.

-__Important:__ For Laravel 5.1 LTS you have to register the Service Provider with `::class`.

 #### Aliases

 Finally, register the Facade.

-Add `'SMS' => 'SimpleSoftwareIO\SMS\Facades\SMS'` in your `config/app.php` configuration file within the `aliases` array.
+Add `'SMS' => 'SimpleSoftwareIO\SMS\Facades\SMS'` in your `app/config/app.php` configuration file within the `aliases` array.

-__Important:__ For Laravel 5.1 LTS you have to register the Service Provider with `::class`.

 #### API Settings

 You must run the following command to save your configuration files to your local app:

-    php artisan vendor:publish
+	php artisan config:publish simplesoftwareio/simple-sms

-This will copy the configuration files to your `config` folder.
+This will copy the configuration files to your `app/config/simplesoftwareio/simple-sms` folder.

->Failure to run the `vendor:publish` command will result in your configuration files being overwritten after every `composer update` command.
+>Failure to run the `config:publish` command will result in your configuration files being overwritten after every `composer update` command.

 #### Driver Configuration